 Mohnish Bahl is top notch, especially towards the final moments.
 Sandhya Mridul is, as always, highly competent.
 Amit Gaurr does well.
 Kamlesh Sawant is convincing.
 Mukesh Rishi is perfect.
 Raj Babbar doesn't get much scope.
 Ditto for Anaitha Nair, who is wasted.

-On the whole, FORCE is an engrossing story of vendetta and the execution of the material makes it stand out in the crowd.
+is an engrossing story of vendetta and the execution of the material makes it stand out in the crowd.
 The film has the requisite amount of zing and force, so essential for action movies that talk of heroism.
 If you are looking for a sensible masala film with substance, FORCE should most definitely figure on your agenda.
-Recommended - 4/5 stars!!!
+Recommended – 4/5 stars!!!